KontorProtocol/Kontor-Crypto/DEVELOPER_GUIDE.md

 ## Running Benchmarks

-Run the full benchmark suite with Criterion:
+Run the full benchmark suite with Divan:
 ```bash
 # Run all benchmarks
 cargo bench